 These reports are monthly statistical analyses of traffic stop outcomes and driver race and ethnicity.
 A more detailed review of traffic stops of selected Deputies is conducted.
 Where appropriate, interventions with Deputies are conducted.
 This is a non-disciplinary process that is part of the Early Identification System.
-The TSMR began as a pilot in April 2021.
+The TSMR began as a pilot in April 2021, and beginning in the fourth quarter 2022, continues as a routine monthly process within MCSO.